100BC/nextjs-template/README.md

 # nextjs-template

-Template to use to bootstrap Nextjs project with Typescript and SCSS
+Template to use to bootstrap NextJS project with Typescript and SCSS

 ## Installation